 The greatest potential impact on Cycas megacarpa will be from direct impacts associated with the clearing of habitat and individuals during the construction phase of the Project.
-Within the Disturbance Footprint, a maximum area of 224.4 ha of Cycas megacarpa habitat of will be directly impacted (Section 3.3.1).
-The Project may also result in the removal of 3,727 Cycas megacarpa individuals within the Disturbance Footprint (Section 3.3.1).
+Within the Disturbance Footprint, a maximum area of 641.5 ha of Cycas megacarpa habitat of will be directly impacted (Section 3.3.1).
+The Project may also result in the removal of 10,179 Cycas megacarpa individuals within the Disturbance Footprint, the final impact to individuals is still to be confirmed, with detailed design ongoing.
+Avoidance and mitigation measures, such as micrositing of Project infrastructure will contribute to a reduction in the number of Cycas megacarpa individuals impacted, as well as the final Project design.
+With regards to the final Project design, there are several options the Project is considering to reduce impacts to Cycas megacarpa.
+Some of these options include;